 2014 The Sculptors Guild New York, Scaled to Fit, Dumbo Brooklyn, NY

-2014 The Sculptors Guild, Transformation, Governors Island, NY
+2014 The Sculptors Guild New York, Transform, Governors Island, NY

 2014 Leigh Wen Fine Art, Emrupt, New York, NY